NSW ABORTION BILL Clear and present danger to women's health

 What are considered “social” circumstances?
 That the person/family would suffer a loss of income by having to work fewer hours or lose career prospects?
 That the person/family needs a bigger house or a bigger car?
 Or that they would have to pay increased costs of school fees or having to forgo a holiday?

 What does “psychological” include?
 When were psychological problems ever resolved by abortion?
-Why doesn’t the Bill provide for psychological assistance/counselling to be offered?
+Why doesn’t the Bill require psychological assistance/counselling to be offered?

 The NSW Bill does not provide any legal protection for babies born alive after late-term abortions.
 Premature babies born at 20 weeks can survive; yet, if a baby of the same gestational age is aborted, there is no requirement that medical assistance, or even comfort, be provided.